 Get your child to solve each letter, which will help them to form the code for the new word.

-Use a ‘little and often’ approach when recapping content, as our brains encode new information more effectively when dealing with smaller ‘chunks’ of information.
-Experts recommend study sessions should last no longer than 30 minutes for children aged 10–11.
+It’s important to build a good knowledge base before the exam.
+Using a ‘little and often’ approach when learning is key – our brains encode new information more effectively when dealing with smaller ‘chunks’ of information.
+For children aged 10–11, child psychologists recommend regular study sessions of 20–30 minutes.